 You can try to track down the cause systematically by following these steps:

 In some cases a certificate with chain issues can cause issues.
 Check if your certificate is ok on https://ssllabs.com/ssltest.
 It should at least grade an A.

-Something redirect back to http
+A plugin redirects back to http

 If, without Really Simple SSL active, you type in the url of your website with https, and get redirected back to http, there is a redirect to http active, which will cause redirect loops when a redirect to https is added.

 Multilanguage plugins, login plugins, redirect plugins, or even WooCommerce with certain settings can redirect to http.

 - Check if your .htaccess or nginx.conf contains redirects to http.